MoritzGoeckel/MicroServiceWebShop/APIImplementation/SanityServiceAPI/docs/ProductsApi.md

 ProductsApi apiInstance = new ProductsApi();
-Long id = 789L; // Long | The id of the to be deleted product try {
+Long id = 789L; // Long | The id of the to be deleted productBackend try {
     apiInstance.deleteProduct(id);
 } catch (ApiException e) {